wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 Intelligent sampling applies to entire traces after Wavefront receives them.
 If you have set up an [explicit sampling strategy](#explicit-sampling-strategies), then the output of your explicit sampling strategy is the input to intelligent sampling.

 Intelligent sampling is performed by the Wavefront service itself, not by the proxy or by an instrumented application.
 Consequently, intelligent sampling does not place any additional processing burden on your proxies or applications.
+Intelligent sampling does not add to your total cost of operation (TCO).
 If you already use one or more proxies to ingest your time-series data, you can start ingesting and sampling trace data without adding more hardware to support more proxies.